SF-WDI-LABS/_rails-asset-pipeline/README.md

 If your site has one JavaScript and one CSS file that are linked in the `<head>` of `app/views/layouts/application.html.erb`, which pages of your site will those scripts and styles apply to?

   <details><summary>click for answer</summary>
   <strong>All</strong> of your JavaScript and CSS is active on <strong>EVERY PAGE</strong>.
-So is your CSS.
 When writing code for a specific page, you need to think about whether it will affect other pages on the site.
   </details>